ipapandinas/quadratic-voting/README.md

 ### Abstract

 This pallet equips users with the tools required to build a decentralized quadratic voting platform.
 A well-known account can register to the platform and then create several proposals with customize voting process for each one based on their needs.
+Then other allowed registered voters vote 'aye' or 'nay'.
+A proposal is successfully approved when the 'aye' ratio (first item) is greater than 0.5 compare with the half of total number of votes (second item / 2).

 ### Customization aspects